Best High-performance Dog Foods: Top Picks

 Weakness

-• May be too rich for inactive dogs
+• Too rich for less active dogs

 5. VICTOR Performance Dry Dog Food 26% Protein